jpgdev/archnotes/README.md

 ### LightDM

+- Enable LightDM service : `systemctl enable lightdm.service` and `systemctl start lightdm.service` (or reboot)
+- NOTE : LightDM NEEDS a greeter if automatic login is not enabled, or it won't work.
+    - Greeters:
+        - `lightdm-gtk-greeter` (basic one, available on arch repos)
+        - `lightdm-webkit-greeter` (aur)

 - `light-locker` :
 		To use : `light-locker-command --lock` (if using `xflock4` and it does not work, add the line in `/usr/bin/xflock4`).
 		** NOTE: Need to do this each time the XFCE package for the lock (`xfce4-session` I think) is changed. **